choonkeat/active_waiter/README.md

 ## Solution

-Let `ActiveWaiter` enqueue that job instead and redirect to it's progress tracking page.
+Let `ActiveWaiter` enqueue that job instead and redirect to its progress tracking page.

 ``` ruby
 def index